aliyousefiaan/myt-devops-assignment/README.md

 ## Terraform (/terraform)
 This directory includes Terraform files for deploying infrastructure on AWS.
 The various AWS services such as VPC, Route53, S3, EKS, IAM, ACM, ASM and etc. are utilized for the infrastructure.

+As AWS and infrastructure were not the primary requirements of the project, I kept them minimal and simple while still trying to adopt best practices to ensure a secure and scalable setup.

 ### Features
 - kube-prometheus-stack: Provides monitoring, and dashboards (Prometheus, Grafana).
 - External Secrets Operator: Syncs secrets from AWS Secrets Manager to Kubernetes.